 - Shareholders: Business is only sustainable if it is profitable and can sustain employees as well as investors over the long term.
 Bulb is a ‘for profit’ business but unlike many, gives shareholders equal weighting to their other stakeholders

 LEARN MORE ABOUT BULB ENERGY AND HOW TO SWITCH

 Like we’ve mentioned several times throughout this article, our experience with Bulb was outstanding but from a purely objective view, we think they tick all the boxes (cheaper, better customer service and progressive operating approach).

-In 2018, Bulb plan to further revolutionise the energy industry by investing in prepayment meters and smart meters that communicate actual readings (no more estimates) that will also help consumers reduce their energy usage and carbon emissions.
-Lots to look forward to!
+In 2018, Bulb plan to further revolutionize the energy industry by investing in prepayment meters and smart meters that communicate actual readings (no more estimates) that will also help consumers reduce their energy usage and carbon emissions.

-*Note: Despite our enthusiasm, this is not a sponsored post, we were not paid to write this article and are not receiving any kickbacks from any of the links.
+*Note: Despite our enthusiasm, this is not a sponsored post, we were NOT paid to write this article and are not receiving any kickbacks from any of the links.
 We’re just genuine fans of Bulb and want to help #savetheworld*